 BB100 provides technical advice on fire safety design for the erection, extension or material alteration of school buildings and the conversion of other building types to school use, to satisfy the requirements of the Building Regulations.
 It covers life safety (compliance with the Building Regulations), school-specific fire risks, property protection and general fire safety management.

 Whilst reviews of BB100 have been completed before following the Grenfell Tower fire and wider work across government on fire safety standards, the Secretary of State for Education decided to revise and update BB100 to ensure it remains fit for purpose and aligns with the Ministry of Housing, Communities and Local Government’s (MHCLG) wider review of fire safety.

 An initial consultation was held from 8 March 2019 to 31 May 2019 as part of a technical review of BB100.
 A summary report on the responses to questions covered in the technical review can be found here.

-Following receipt of feedback as part of the Technical Review, the Department of Education has issued a revised draft BB100 guide.
-Before finalising the revised guidance, the Department of Education are now consulting on the main changes as set out in the consultation document (link below).
+Following receipt of feedback as part of the Technical Review, the Department for Education has issued a revised draft BB100 guide.
+Before finalising the revised guidance, the Department for Education are now consulting on the main changes as set out in the consultation document (link below).

 The revised guidance includes:

 - compliance with Building Regulations Part B (Fire Safety)